stfc/PSyclone/doc/user_guide/profiling.rst

     to the NVIDIA Tools Extension library (NVTX).
 This library is available from ``https://developer.nvidia.com/cuda-toolkit``.

+``lib/profiling/lfric``
+    This wrapper uses the timer functionality provided by LFRic.
+    This directory contains a slightly modified set of three LFRic modules that allow to compile this library stand-alone (i.e. no need to have an LFRic installation).
+By including all compiled object files, this library can be used in other codes than LFRic - a runnable example using an gocean code is included in ``examples/gocean/eg5``.

 Any user can create similar wrapper libraries for other profiling tools by providing a corresponding Fortran